n1ru4l/envelop/.changeset/fast-ads-hope.md

 '@envelop/persisted-operations': minor
 ---

-Added `setOperationId` callback for extracting the persisted operation from the incoming http request
+Added `extractOperationId` callback for extracting the persisted operation from the incoming http request